Dynee/react-chat-app/README.md

-Project for veho engineering
+the frontend for a chat app made in react

 npm install && npm start

-made a Refactor branch because I wasn't happy with the first submission